Only ask your users for information that is truly indispensable at that point in your relationship.

 Remove anything that isn't providing value.
 Read the copy on your page out loud and ask yourself: Is this actually helping in any way?
 You'd be surprised to see how much you can easily remove without affecting the page.

 Even after you've stripped down your page to just the bare minimum, users still won't even read half of what you want them to.
 One of the reasons is that your users are busy individuals, and by scanning the page they can decide whether your website is what they were looking for or not.
 That is why videos on home pages became so popular.
 They are concise and informative enough without requiring too much effort from the users part.

 Always make sure the only information you are showing is the information your visitor needs.
-Hide all unnecessary information in other secondary pages and make sure you have clear call to actions so your users know what to do next.
+Hide all unnecessary information in other secondary pages and make sure you have clear calls-to-action so your users know what to do next.

-Leave your feedback below and don't forget to subscribe to the blog (the subscription box is in the top left).
+Leave your feedback below and don't forget to subscribe to the blog.